rancher/pipeline/docs/README.md

 As a service: If enabled, The task is expected to run a service during the rest of the activity lifetime.
 The service can be referenced by following steps using `Name`.
 It will be cleanup when the activity finish.

-Name: An alias following steps use to reference the service.
-Used when `As a service` is enabled.
+Name: An alias that following steps use to reference the service.
+Required when `As a service` is enabled.

 Image: context image to run the task.